Yoothas/3d-filament-inventory-management-home/README.md

 ### Server Won't Start
 - Ensure Python 3.8+ is installed: `python --version`
-- Check if port 3000 is available
+- Check if port 5000 is available (or your custom PORT)
 - Run `pip install -r requirements.txt` to install dependencies
 - Check for error messages in the console

 ### Can't Access from Other Devices
-- Verify your computer's firewall allows connections on port 3000
+- Verify your computer's firewall allows connections on port 5000 (Flask) and 8501 (Streamlit)
 - Ensure all devices are on the same network
 - Double-check the IP address